Falkland Islands: Economy

 Economic development was advanced by ship resupplying and sheep farming for high-quality wool.
 The main sheep breeds in the Falkland Islands are Polwarth and Corriedale.
 During the 1980s, although ranch under-investment and the use of synthetic fibres damaged the sheep-farming sector, the government secured a major revenue stream by the establishment of an exclusive economic zone and the sale of fishing licences to "anybody wishing to fish within this zone".
 Since the end of the Falklands War in 1982, the islands' economic activity increasingly focused on oil field exploration and tourism.
 All large settlements are now connected by road and, since 2008, a ferry links West and East Falkland.
 The islands' major exports include wool, hides, venison, fish and squid; its main imports include fuel, building materials and clothing.

 The port settlement of Stanley has regained the islands' economic focus, with an increase in population as workers migrate from Camp.
-Fear of dependence on fishing licences and threats from overfishing, illegal fishing and fish market price fluctuations led to increased interest in oil drilling as an alternative source of revenue; as of 2001 exploration efforts had yet to find "exploitable reserves".
+Fear of dependence on fishing licences and threats from overfishing, illegal fishing and fish market price fluctuations led to increased interest in oil drilling as an alternative source of revenue.
+As of 2001, exploration efforts had yet to find "exploitable reserves".
+By 2023, oil exploration was still proceeding off the shelf of the islands with a deepwater project led by Rockhopper Exploration.
 Development projects in education and sports have been funded by the Falklands government, without aid from the United Kingdom.

 The primary sector of the economy accounts for most of the Falkland Islands' gross domestic product, with the fishing industry alone contributing between 50% and 60% of annual GDP; agriculture also contributes significantly to GDP and employs about a tenth of the population.
 A little over a quarter of the workforce serves the Falkland Islands government, making it the archipelago's largest employer.
 Tourism, part of the service economy, has been spurred by increased interest in Antarctic exploration and the creation of direct air links with the United Kingdom and South America.
 Tourists, mostly cruise ship passengers, are attracted by the archipelago's wildlife and environment, as well as activities such as fishing and wreck diving; the majority find accommodation in Stanley.
 The main international airport, located at RAF Mount Pleasant on East Falkland, provides flights to RAF Brize Norton in the UK and mainland South America.
 Port Stanley Airport provides internal flights.
-Despite COVID-19 pandemic restrictions causing suspensions of flights from Santiago and São Paulo and prohibited cruise ship tourism, the economy of the islands remains stable and healthy.
+Despite COVID-19 pandemic restrictions causing suspensions of flights from Santiago and São Paulo and prohibited cruise ship tourism, the economy of the islands remained stable and healthy.